 StdDev = SQRT (SUM ((CLOSE – SMA (CLOSE, N))^2, N)/N)

-Where N is a number of periods which are used to calculate the simple moving average (for example, 20 candles), and SQRT is a square root.
+- N is a number of periods which are used to calculate the Simple Moving Average.
+By default, it is set to 20 on the platform.

 Price and Time Frame